Doctor of Philosophy

-For her PhD in biomedical engineering, Dalya Al-Mohamadamin is exploring a new approach to treat sleep apnea, a sleep disorder where a person stops breathing while sleeping.
+For her PhD in biomedical engineering, Dr Dalya Al-Mohamadamin explored a new approach to treat sleep apnea, a sleep disorder where a person stops breathing while sleeping.

 “I chose this research topic because I find it challenging and interesting, and it can have a positive impact on people I know and the community at large.
 The field of biomedical engineering aligns with my keen interest in medicine as well as my background in engineering.
 It’s a discipline that is still relatively new in the engineering field, but it’s becoming more and more important as we progress towards further advancements in both medicine and engineering.”

-Dalya’s PhD research is supervised by Professor Ahmed Al-Jumaily from AUT’s School of Engineering, Computer and Mathematical Sciences who is also the director of the AUT Institute of Biomedical Technologies (IBTec).
+Dalya’s PhD research was supervised by Professor Ahmed Al-Jumaily from AUT’s School of Engineering, Computer and Mathematical Sciences who is also the director of the AUT Institute of Biomedical Technologies (IBTec).

 The right university environment

 Deciding to come to AUT to complete her PhD was easy, Dalya says.

 “I chose AUT because of its modern facilities for research, and its supportive and close-knit learning environment that encouraged me to achieve my full potential.
 I enjoyed the opportunities to meet other likeminded individuals, the friends I made and the great mentorship given by the academic staff at IBTec.